 This Pull Apart Pizza Bread recipe comes together in no time and makes a fun, cheesy appetizer, snack, or easy meal.
-Made with biscuits, pepperoni, and melty mozzarella, this pizza pull apart bread is perfect for busy weeknights, game day, or parties.
+Made with refrigerated biscuit dough, pepperoni, and mozzarella cheese, this pizza pull apart bread is perfect for busy weeknights, game day, or parties.

 A few days ago, I had one of those crazy busy nights where dinner snuck up fast.
-After a quick fridge check, this Pull Apart Pizza Bread was made and dinner was saved!
+After a quick fridge check, this Pull Apart Pizza Bread came to the rescue!

-The kids love this easy pull apart pizza bread since they're big pizza fans, and I love how simple it is.
-This recipe works great for a quick dinner, snack, game day, or party appetizer.
-Serve it with marinara for dipping and customize it with favorite toppings like sausage, peppers, onions, or pineapple.
-Also check out my Garlic Bread Pizza recipe if you’re a pizza lover!
+The kids love this easy pull apart pizza bread because they’re big pizza fans, and I love how simple it is to make with refrigerated biscuit dough, pepperoni, and mozzarella cheese.
+This recipe is perfect for a quick dinner, snack, game day, or party appetizer.
+Serve it with marinara sauce for dipping, or customize it with favorite pizza toppings like sausage, peppers, onions, or pineapple.
+If you’re a pizza lover, be sure to check out my Garlic Bread Pizza recipe, too!

 Quick Look: Pull Apart Pizza Bread Recipe